 - Practise teaching route reading to your climbers.
-Get them to mentally rehearse their route, including when they will clip, miming their movements, identifying key holds, rests and any challenging sections. - Discuss the decision making process with regards to letting novices lead for the first time with more experienced instructors. - Don't forget to introduce backing off and down climbing as an important safety and tactical technique. - Research how the level of your duty of care varies with the age of your students and how you might adapt your practice accordingly.
+Get them to mentally rehearse their route, including when they will clip, miming their movements, identifying key holds, rests and any challenging sections. - Discuss the decision-making process with regards to letting novices lead for the first time with more experienced instructors. - Don't forget to introduce backing off and down climbing as an important safety and tactical technique.